“Scars?” Avril asked, holding the other man’s stare as he fought a strong desire to recoil.

 “What do you mean?”
 Beads asked.
 “Like a journal?”

-Avril tried to think of an answer, but when nothing occurred to him, he shuffled away from Beads and the vial, but the other man grabbed the back of his neck and held him in place.
+The fat man produced another vial from a pocket and grabbed the back of Avril’s neck and held him in place.
+He opened the vial with his free hand and held it in front of Avril’s face.
 Avril’s eyes grew heavy as he struggled, and then it was dark again.